Overview of the Representative Areas Program

 The Great Barrier Reef Marine Park Authority (GBRMPA) is reviewing its permission system which regulates and manages activities that require a permit to occur in the Marine Park.

 Between October and December 2015, we consulted on proposed changes to the Great Barrier Reef Marine Park Regulations 1983.
 The proposals, community feedback and our response from the first round of consultation is summarised in our report, Response to public consultation on proposed changes.

-After this consultation, we will update the documents.
 We intend to release final policies and guidelines by July 2017.
 This coincides with when amendments to the Great Barrier Reef Marine Park Regulations are planned to take effect.

 Why are changes needed?

 The Great Barrier Reef Region Strategic Assessment Report and its Program Report identified a need to reduce duplication and to improve rigour and transparency in our permission system.